 There are many other things to write about this amazing human being who graced so many lives and made the world a better place than it would have been without him, but I have a personal story to add.

 I attended a Gil Scott-Heron show at B.B.
 King’s in Times Square in 2009 and was handing out free CDs of my music before the show.
 As I was speaking with a fellow musician near the entrance, a group of people approached.
 I wasn’t looking at them, but felt a presence that caused me stop and turn around.
 I was face to face with Richie Havens.
 His engaging smile caused a huge grin to appear on my face and I proceeded to tell him about a show in a small club in Long Island in which I saw him perform in the early 1980s.
 Richie Havens, legendary musician, left his entourage waiting at the entrance and engaged me (and the person I had been speaking with) in conversation for ten minutes.
-He remembered the show I’d been to and talked about it with an infectious smile.
+He remembered the show I’d been to and spoke about it with an infectious smile.
 It was obvious he truly enjoyed mixing with his fans.
 When a woman from his entourage stared impatiently at him from the opened door, he replied with a smile “I’m with my people.”

 This was one of the kindest, most genuine and most peaceful people I’d ever met.
 I was just some raggedly-dressed guy handing out CDs on the street and he took the time to speak with me.
 And he had no pretenses, no attitude.
 We spoke as if we were friends.
 After Gil Scott-Heron finished performing, I saw Richie at the bar and he delayed leaving to continue our conversation.
+It’s a memory I will always treasure.

 Richie Havens, singer-songwriter extraordinaire, civil rights activist and environmental activist – passed on April 22, 2013 – Earth Day.